 Unlock the story of you with sources like censuses, vital records, immigration records, family histories, military records, court and legal documents, directories, photos, maps, and more.

-This collection includes access to a wealth of U.S. newspapers that chronicle a century and a half of the African American experience.
-Includes many rare and historically significant newspapers related to cultural, literary, ethnic, and social history.
+Provides online access to 280 U.S. newspapers chronicling a century and a half of the African American experience, which includes papers from more than 35 states, features many rare and historically significant 19th-century titles.

 The Economist Historical Archive offers full-color and full-text coverage of each weekly issue of the magazine from 1843-four years ago, with a new year of content added each year.